Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 ### 4. Create a Batch account
 Azure Batch is a platform service for running large-scale parallel and high-performance computing (HPC) applications efficiently in the cloud.
-In this solution we will use Azure Batch to run the optimization model.
+In this solution, we will use Azure Batch to run the optimization model.

 - Navigate to ***portal.azure.com*** and login in to your account